sixLUKEY/Typescript_design_patterns/src/structural-patterns/flyweight/README.md

 When describing flyweights, it is useful to describe it in terms of intrinsic and extrinsic attributes.

-Intrinsic (in or including) are the attributes of a flyweight that are internal and unique from the other flyweights.
+**Intrinsic** (in or including) are the attributes of a flyweight that are internal and unique from the other flyweights.
 E.g., a new flyweight for every letter of the alphabet.
 Each letter is intrinsic to the flyweight.

-Extrinsic (outside or external) are the attributes that are used to present the flyweight in terms of the context where it will be used.
+**Extrinsic** (outside or external) are the attributes that are used to present the flyweight in terms of the context where it will be used.
 E.g., many letters in a string can be right aligned with each other.
 The extrinsic property of each letter is the new positioning of its X and Y on a grid.

 ## Terminology

-Flyweight Interface: An interface that describes the intrinsic properties of the flyweight.
+- **Flyweight Interface**: An interface that describes the intrinsic properties of the flyweight.
-Concrete Flyweight: The actual flyweight object that stores the intrinsic attributes and is instantiated when needed by the factory.
+- **Concrete Flyweight**: The actual flyweight object that stores the intrinsic attributes and is instantiated when needed by the factory.
-Flyweight Factory: Creates and manages the flyweights at runtime.
+- **Flyweight Factory**: Creates and manages the flyweights at runtime.
 It reuses flyweights or creates a new one on demand.
-Context: Any object(s) within your application that will use the Flyweight Factory.
+- **Context**: Any object(s) within your application that will use the Flyweight Factory.
-Client: The client application that contains contexts.
+- **Client**: The client application that contains contexts.